yast/yast-installation/doc/SELF_UPDATE.md

 3. The update will be applied to the installation system.
 4. YaST will be restarted and the installation will be resumed.

+### Language Selection

+The self update step is executed before selecting the language (`inst_complex_welcome` client).
+That means the self update progress and the errors which happens during the self update process are by default displayed in English.

+To use another language also for the self update press `F2` in the DVD boot menu and select the language from the list.
+Or use the `language` boot option, e.g.
+`language=de_DE`.

 ## Update Format

 YaST will use RPM packages stored in a rpm-md repository, although they are